GuardReasoner-Omni: A Reasoning-based Multi-modal Guardrail for Text, Image, Video, and Audio: Introduction

 \section{Introduction}

-The rapid evolution of multimodal large language models (MLLMs) \citep{gemini3_pro,claude45opus,gpt52} has revolutionized content generation across text \citep{ChatGPT}, images \citep{4o_image}, and videos \citep{nano_banana_pro}.
+The rapid evolution of multimodal large language models (MLLMs) \citep{gemini3_pro,claude45opus,gpt52} has revolutionized content generation across text \citep{ChatGPT}, images \citep{4o_image}, videos \citep{nano_banana_pro}, and audio.
 As these models are deployed in open-ended applications, ensuring their safety is paramount in safety-critical scenarios.
-Although text and image moderation have achieved remarkable success \citep{liu2025guardreasonervlsafeguardingvlmsreinforced,zhao2025qwen3guard}, video safety still remains a significant bottleneck in the pursuit of comprehensive content moderation due to the dynamic nature of the video data.
+Although text and image moderation have achieved remarkable success \citep{liu2025guardreasonervlsafeguardingvlmsreinforced,zhao2025qwen3guard}, video and audio safety still remain significant bottlenecks in the pursuit of comprehensive content moderation due to their temporal and acoustic complexity.